agrmohit/omnivore-epub/README.md

 > will be deleted on 15th November 2024.
 Please export your data by then.
 Omnivore will remain open-source and can still
 > be self-hosted.
 This program should continue to work with self-hosted instances.
 >
+> For people looking to migrate, personally I would recommend [Readeck](https://readeck.org/en/) which is a great FOSS
+> alternative though it is missing a few features.
+[Readwise Reader](https://readwise.io/read) is another good one but
+> its paid and not open source.
+>
 > I am not affiliated with the Omnivore project in any way.

 A program to generate epub file from articles saved in your [Omnivore](https://omnivore.app) library and optionally send